cobbdb/request-control/readme.md

 // Print a detailed report of network activity.
 // Available reports are: image, ajax, append.
 You can request reports for
 // any of these.
-For example, to get only image and ajax reports:
+> RequestControl.log.report('image ajax'); // Report only image and ajax data.
-> RequestControl.log.report('image ajax');
+> RequestControl.log.report('append'); // Get append data only.
+> RequestControl.log.report(); // Get summary only.
 ```

 ### Stopping the Throttle